huukhanhnguyen/scaled-design-system/README.md

 | strong  | +5    | +5   | +5     | +5     | -4     | -5   | -5   | -5      | -5      |

 ### Stroke Color Tone Variants
-- Stroke tone mean that it can use for border,box shadow, outline
+- Stroke tone mean that it can use for `border shadow, outline`
 - Stroke tone  = BackgroundTone ± level smaler than contrast of text

 | adjust  | plain | bare | gentle | subtle | soft | origin | strong | bold | extreme |